Azure/azure-sdk-for-js/sdk/storage/storage-blob/MigrationGuide.md

 ### Uploading a blob to the container

-Previously in `azure-storage`, A `BlobService` instance would be used for blob operations. `BlobService` has methods for blob operations for each blob type. `createBlockBlobFromLocalFile` would be used to upload from a local file to a block blob.
+Previously in `azure-storage`, A `BlobService` instance would be used for blob operations. `BlobService` has methods for blob operations for each blob type.
+For example, `createBlockBlobFromLocalFile` would be used to upload from a local file to a block blob.

 ```javascript
 const azure = require("azure-storage");